will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/messages/server/rewards.md

 Voting rewards for participating in Catalyst are funded by the treasury which receives a percentage of transaction fees (defined by a protocol parameter).
 The treasury is primarily used for funding development and improvements to the Cardano ecosystem but has also distributed rewards through community voting in the past.

-## Withdrawals

-By default, any accrued rewards are a credit in a special rewards account associated to the respective wallet until withdrawn.
-This rewards account uses a balance model.
-A wallet's balance already includes rewards as soon as they are granted.
-In order for a wallet to claim/ spend aggregated rewards, the user must initiate a withdrawal transaction, which moves the rewards from the rewards account to the wallet, creating new UTxOs.

 > [!NOTE]
-> Withdrawals are a specific field within a transaction, and they are serialized as part of the transaction's CBOR representation.
-This allows wallets to derive their UTxO set as well as available reward balance.
+> **Withdrawals**
+>
+> By default, any accrued rewards are a credit in a special rewards account associated to the respective wallet until withdrawn.
+This rewards account uses a balance model. > A wallet's balance already includes rewards as soon as they are granted.
+In order for a wallet to claim/ spend aggregated rewards, the user must initiate a withdrawal > > transaction, which moves the rewards from the rewards account to the wallet, creating new UTxOs.
+>

 ## Schema